-Two goals of The Trust's arts program are to: 1) promote diversity, equity, and access in and to the arts; and 2) develop talented young artists from historically underrepresented populations.
+Two goals of The Trust's arts program are to: 1) promote diversity and equity in the arts and 2) develop talented young artists from historically underrepresented populations.
 The Edward and Sally Van Lier Fund, created by the will of Sally Van Lier, allowed The Trust to establish a fellowship program for young artists to further these goals.
 Sally Van Lier was a theatrical performer in 1920s New York and appeared in the original production of Showboat.
 Throughout their lives, she and her husband were avid visitors to the City's museums, concerts, and plays, and introduced many young people to the arts.
 To honor our donor's intent, we make grants to arts groups to provide education, training, or other support to artists at two stages of development:

-- Pre-Professional-The period of training and self-development to prepare for college, conservatory, or advanced professional training. - Young Professional-The period when artists between 18 and 30 years-old seek to establish a professional career.
+- Pre-Professional-The period of training and development to prepare for college, conservatory, or advanced professional training. - Young Professional-The period when artists between 18 and 30 years-old seek to establish a professional career.

 We issue a separate Request for Proposals (RFP) for each level of development, typically in alternating years.
-In 2021, we will only consider proposals through this RFP for efforts to serve artists in the young professional category.
+This year, the RFP will only consider proposals for efforts to serve young professional artists.